hyungmogu/ctci/README.md

 ### August 4th, 2019
 1. Worked on the tenth of twelve projects ['Todo API With Flask'](https://github.com/hyungmogu/THPWD10-Todo-API-With-Flask) for Team Treehouse's Python Web Tech Degree
+    - Added logics for the endpoint '/api/v1/tasks' (POST, GET)
+    - Added tests for the endpoint '/api/v1/tasks' (POST, GET)
+    - Added logics for the endpoint '/api/v1/tasks/{id}' (DELETE, PUT, GET)
+    - Added tests for the endpoint '/api/v1/tasks/{id}' (DELETE, PUT, GET)
     - Setup files and environment
     - Added README.md

+1. Worked on the ninth of twelve projects ['Improve a Django Project'](https://github.com/hyungmogu/THPWD09-Improve-a-Django-Project) for Team Treehouse's Python Web Tech Degree
+    - Reduced the number of queries made on homepage from 116 to 2
+    - Removed unused imports in different files
+    - Resubmitted the project for review

 ### August 3rd, 2019
 1. Worked on the ninth of twelve projects ['Improve a Django Project'](https://github.com/hyungmogu/THPWD09-Improve-a-Django-Project) for Team Treehouse's Python Web Tech Degree